Imdimark/Surveillance_robot/README.md

 ## Working hypothesis and environment <a name="hyp"></a>
 ### System's features
 The system uses ROS nodes and components like ARMOR and SMACH implements a very well finite state machine that automatically chooses the correct state and uses the ontology for the knowledge ( in this case about the environment).
 ROS plays a fundamental connecting all the players and giving the possibility to scale up or scale down the system, also watching future improvements.
+The package is able to move the camera on top of the arm with Moveit and detect aruco markers using aruco package and OpenCV for building ontology.
+The agent (robot) is able to implement the concept of surveillance robot using gmapping and move_base.

 ## System's limitations
-Conformation of the room must be declared a prior (like doors, and rooms) and it could be more agnostic.
+Robots move very slowly due to bad balancing in the urdf (wheels are too close) and the camera works badly requiring two rotations to assuring the scansion.
 The battery mechanism works very well, but the robot reaches the charging station ( in corridor E) without using the remaining battery.
 This is very unrealistic.

 ## Possible technical improvements
-A possible technical improvement be implemented a simulating 3d environment environment like gazebo and Copelliasim.
-Next to that could be possible to implement an algorithm that preserves the battery to make it possible for the robot to reach the charging station.
-Regarding the agnosticism of the environment in the code, reaching information through a sensor like a camera could be useful to build the ontology before starting.
+One possible improvement is to implement an algorithm that preserves the battery to make it possible for the robot to reach the charging station with residual charge giving a more realistic behavior.
+Next to that, a future improvement will be constructing a better urdf (for example increasing the wheeles distance or adding two wheels).

 ## Authors and contacts <a name="contacts"></a>